 At the finish line, you get the Big Cheese himself.
 Or the Number One Duck.
 Or Goofy.

-Basically, it can be any of the Fab Five waiting to hand out high fives as you cross the finish.
+Basically, it can be any of the Fab Five waiting to cheer you across the finish line.

 You’ve run all the races, you’ve collected the bling, and now it’s time to hit the parks and eat all the food, drink all the drinks, and take all the pictures.